ShreyKumar/StudyCat/deliverable-01/iteration-01.plan.md

 #### Artifacts

 "product.md" - our final project idea
-"ideas.txt" - shows meeting notes and our original 6 ideas compiled of when we met earlier
+"ideas.txt" - our original 6 ideas compiled
+"meeting_notes.txt" - shows meeting notes of our brainstorming session for ideas